Origin

 Fun Facts

-• The name appears in Australian historical records largely linked to early settlers and rural communities.
+- The surname Charlton appears in various Australian historical records linked to early settlers.

 Personality Traits